-It should be noted that the results shown in Tables 5-7 and 5-8 are for informational purposes and cannot be used as a basis TSP project decisions unless new population forecasts are adopted by the County, the model is revised and rerun, and this analysis is updated to reflect any changes between the assumptions in the "City Plans" and the final assumptions.
+It should be noted that the results shown in Tables 5-7 and 5-8 are for informational purposes only and should not be used as a basis for making TSP project decisions.

 MULTI-MODAL LEVEL-OF-SERVICE

 A multi-modal level-of-service (MMLOS) analysis was conducted along six major corridors throughout the City of Ashland; the corridors evaluated were: N Main Street/E Main Street/Siskiyou Boulevard (OR99), Ashland Street (OR66), E Main Street, Mountain Avenue, Walker Avenue, and Tolman Creek Road.
 Each corridor was divided into several segments based on the location of major study intersections and changes in the roadway characteristics.
 The analysis was conducted in accordance with the methodology described in the National Cooperative Highway Research Program Report 3-70, which has been included in the 2010 Highway Capacity Manual.
 It should be noted that the MMLOS methodology was originally developed for smaller scale analyses within a detailed corridor study or evaluation.
 It was applied here at a larger scale and indicates the general trends in performance for each mode; however, it is not intended to precisely represent users' experiences as a bicyclist, pedestrian, and/or transit user.